yigaldviri/stam/README.md

 # stam

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is meeant for all those who likes to watch a running log file or just want that everybody else will think they are actualy working

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.